 The Pioneer University programme offers bespoke input from the Ellen MacArthur Foundation’s team and facilitated links with our business and regional networks around the world.
-Collaboration is developed on a case-by-case basis and we aim to work with a maximum of ten Pioneer Universities during 2013 to 2016.
+Collaboration is developed on a case-by-case basis and we aim to work with a maximum of ten Pioneer Universities by the end of 2018.

 Working with higher education

 The Foundation’s circular economy higher education (HE) programmes encompass multidisciplinary teaching and learning partnerships whilst also facilitating HE-business research collaborations across key sectors.
 Distance learning is a key focus with both blended and face-to-face approaches enhancing a range of events, courses and open learning opportunities.